seansimkus/Shopify-Challange/README.md

 Date: Jan 05, 2022

-This is my submission for Winter 2022 Data Science Intern Challenge The Question are split into two seperate files.
+This is my submission for Winter 2022 Data Science Intern Challenge.

+Code for question 1 is located in [DS-Challenge-Question1.ipynb](https://github.com/seansimkus/Shopify-Challange/blob/main/DS-Challenge-Question1.ipynb)

+Code for question 2 is located in [DS-Challenge-Question2.sql](https://github.com/seansimkus/Shopify-Challange/blob/main/DS-Challenge-Question2.sql)

 - [Question 1](#question-1)
   - [A) Think about what could be going wrong with our calculation](#a-think-about-what-could-be-going-wrong-with-our-calculation)